Favourite Sydney Boat Dive Sites

 Outer / Inner Colours

 An advanced dive outside of the heads.
 The Inner and Outer Colours is a offshore reef which extend north to south a miles or so off South Head.
 Bring a torch to experience the full impact of this colourful Sydney marine life coral reef dive.
 Our purpose built dive boat has several great dive sites to anchor, so scuba divers can explore and navigate the several walls covered in colourful sponges and soft corals, all the while keeping an eye out for the large school’s of Kingfish which frequent this offshore Sydney dive site.
-We often encounter large single Grey Nurse sharks with school’s of pilot fish in toe, often with a extended belly which can mean the Grey Nurse shark is pregnant, cruising the reef edge when diving the Outer Colours during the summer month’s, we also see the Wobbygong and Port Jackson shark throughout this area.
-If your into underwater photography it will be hard to choose which lens to use, macro or wide-angle as the reef is covered with many variety’s of small colourful Nudibranch, or soft corals with an array of small tropical and sub-tropical species of fish, or do you wait for the larger Bull Ray’s, school’s of fish such as Kingfish or Yakka’s, sharks or the very friendly Groupers to come along.
-Sydney scuba divers will use Nitox on this deeper Sydney dive site so they can stay longer without being penalised.
-Enjoy a great Sydney dive with our amazing crew!
+We often encounter large single Grey Nurse sharks with schools of pilot fish in tow.
+We also see the Wobbiegong and Port Jackson shark throughout this area.
+If you’re into underwater photography it will be hard to choose which lens to use, macro or wide-angle, as the reef is covered with many varieties of small colourful Nudibranch, as well as encountering larger Bull Rays and Sharks.
+Scuba divers will use Nitox on this deeper Sydney dive site so they can stay down longer.

 Quick Facts about our Inner/Outer Colours Boat Dive